Or: How sustainable practices can make a $14.3 million film look like a blockbuster.

 Directing via Zoom, body language coaches, using camera angles to suggest genre and mood, shooting a dialogue scene with two actors months and countries apart, and, perhaps boldest of all, “relying on performers” – only some of the creative film-making techniques behind EEAAO (via Vanity Fair):

 This next one is worth watching for this sentence alone: “This wide shot where Michelle extracts butt plugs from both of the Lee brothers in slow-mo…”.
-The in-camera approach to effects and visual storytelling extends to long-take choreography and “Wire Fu”, just two important ingredients in How Everything Everywhere All At Once Pulled Off Its Kung Fu Fight Scenes (via Movies Insider):
+The in-camera approach to effects and visual storytelling extends to long-take choreography and “Wire Fu”, just two important ingredients in How The Kung Fu Fight Scenes were shot (via Movies Insider):

 Additionally, and perhaps more interestingly, the film’s first edited scene, which incorporated temporary / mockup visual effects, was also helpful as a proof-of-concept motivator to the cast and crew (via Adobe):

 “500 visual effects shots done with five guys in their bedrooms during the pandemic… they’re not perfect, and they’re not going for realism, but they work and they’re beautiful.
-And we’re very proud of them because they have their own unique style” – directors Daniels and VFX supervisor Zak Stoltz reveal How a 5-Person Team Made Blockbuster-Level Movie Effects using After Effects (via Wired):
+And we’re very proud of them because they have their own unique style” – directors Daniels and VFX supervisor Zak Stoltz reveal How a 5-Person Team Made an Oscar-Winning Movie’s Effects (via Wired):